lacmus-foundation/lacmus-web-api/server_install/README.md

  	MINIO_SECRET_KEY
  	POSTGRES_PASSWORD

-define your hosts in lacmus-web-api/server_install/ansible_hosts (for single-server config you can keep default 127.0.0.1) Whole settings are not tested for the case of multiserver installation, but supposedly you'll have to publish relevant ports instead of exposing those and define system variable POSTGRES_SERVER FTP_SERVER MINIO_SERVER.
+define your hosts in lacmus-web-api/server_install/ansible_hosts (for single-server config you can keep default 127.0.0.1) define your external host name in lacmus-web-api/server_install/playbooks/DockerFiles/ftp/vsftpd.conf in setting pasv_address

+Whole settings are not tested for the case of multiserver installation, but supposedly you'll have to publish relevant ports instead of exposing those and define system variable POSTGRES_SERVER FTP_SERVER MINIO_SERVER.
 As orchestator runs docker containers locally - workers yet should be build and available to start on the same host as orchestrator